 Disparaging the unemployed youth as lazy pampered and opposed to hard work, is a conservative mantra.
-Conscripting youth into the army ( as Jacqui Lambert would have it) or off to rural farms to do hard graft, has been a talking point for years amongst conservatives.
+Conscripting youth into the army ( as Jacqui Lambie would have it) or off to rural farms to do hard graft, has been a talking point for years amongst conservatives.

 This opinion has been prevalent during the pandemic associated with mass disappearance of jobs.
 Senator Gerard Rennick & Colin Boyce MP have respectively expressed these views, in Facebook posts from 16th Aug & 6th Sept 2020.